Making Vision Transformers Truly Shift-Equivariant: Truly Shift-equivariant ViT

-{ \bf Adaptive window-based self-attention (\texttt{A-WSA}).} The way \texttt{WSA} partitions tokens into windows is sensitive to shifts.
-If the input tokens are circularly shifted by a factor that is \textit{not a multiple of the window size}, different windows are obtained.
-Instead, we propose to adaptively shift input tokens to obtain a consistent window partition.
-By selecting the offset in terms of the \textit{energy} of each possible partition, our method generates the same windows despite input shifts, ensuring shift-equivariance.
+{ \bf Adaptive window-based self-attention (\texttt{A-WSA}).} \texttt{WSA}'s window partitioning is shift-sensitive, as different windows are obtained when the input tokens are circularly shifted by a \textit{non-multiple of the window size}.
+Instead, we propose an adaptive token shifting method to obtain a consistent window partition.
+By selecting the offset based on the \textit{energy} of each possible partition, our method generates the same windows regardless of input shifts.